marinednadude/OSU-Library-Preparation-Sequencing/protocol_libprep_metag_illumina (1).md

 ### Minimum Information about an Omics Protocol (MIOP)

 - MIOP terms are listed in the YAML frontmatter of this page.
-- See <https://github.com/BeBOP-OBON/miop/blob/main/model/schema/terms.yaml> for list and definitions.
+- See <https://github.com/BeBOP-OBON/miop/blob/main/model/schema/terms.yaml> for the list and definitions.

 ### Making eDNA FAIR (FAIRe)